Residential E-Plus update

 On April 1, 2028, customers on the Residential E-Plus rate will be transitioned to a standard residential rate.
 We'll notify Residential E-Plus customers closer to that date with more details on the rate transition.

-During this time, Residential E-Plus customers are no longer required to maintain a permanent back-up heating system and their E-Plus service won't be interrupted.
+During this time, Residential E-Plus customers are no longer required to maintain a permanent back-up heating system, are able to replace existing space and water heating equipment, and their E-Plus service won't be interrupted.
 The E-Plus rate is still only available for space and hot water heating, new load can't be added to the service and accounts can't be transferred.

 We offer rebates and tips to help customers improve their home's energy efficiency and save on electricity bills.
 Customers on the Residential E-Plus rate are encouraged to consider these to better manage their household electricity costs.
 Learn more.